yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

     ![Preview before creating PR](/Images/contributing/netlify_preview_beforecreating_PR.png)

 4. At the bottom of the page, add a meaningful message describing your change and click **Propose file change**.
 5. In the Comparing changes page, check that `Axway/axway-open-docs` is shown on the left, and that your fork is shown on the right, and click **Create pull request**.
-A pull request enables us to review the changes you made on your fork and _pull_ them into the original Axway repository.
+A pull request enables us to review the changes you made on your fork and _pull_ them into the original repository.

     ![Compare changes and create pull request](/Images/contributing/compare_changes_pr.png)